 - Unit types: One-, two-, and three-bedroom apartments

-- Target market: Singapore-based investors and owner-occupiers
+- Target market: Singapore-based custodians and owner-occupiers

 - Exchange rate reference: A$1 ≈ S$0.87 (at time of launch)